wxkly8888/video_subtitle_editor/README.md

 | ![](./assets/subtitle_slider.PNG) | ![](./assets/subtitle_edit_page.jpeg) |

 ## 👀 Usage
-### 1. Init subtitle controller, you can init with file or assets
+### 1. Init controller, you can init a [VideoSubtitleController] controller with a video file from local or from assets
 ```dart
   late final VideoSubtitleController _controller = VideoSubtitleController.file(
   widget.videoFile,